cbrnr/python-intro-short/04-Functions/04-Functions.md

 parrot('a thousand', state='pushing up the daisies')
 ```

-In constrast, all of these function calls produce an error (outputs omitted):
+In contrast, all of these function calls produce an error (outputs omitted):

 ```python
 # required argument 'voltage' missing